 The Dangers of Fragrance

 When many of us think of fragrance, we think of perfume or pleasant scents.
 But fragrance permeates the world around us—our cars, trash bags, feminine hygiene products, you name it—and is doing much more than making these objects smell a certain way.
 99% of Americans are exposed to fragranced products at least once a week.
-Fragrance chemicals have been linked to a myriad of health problems, from migraines (like Hoyt's case), respiratory conditions, skin and eye irritations, endocrine disruption, birth defects, and even cancer.
+Fragrance chemicals have been linked to a myriad of health problems, including migraines (like Hoyt's case), respiratory conditions, skin and eye irritations, and endocrine disruption.

 To make matters worse, fragrance has a way of sticking around.
 "Fragrance, in general, is made to last," explains Hoyt.
 "So from a high-level understanding, when you're inhaling it, ingesting it, or smelling it, when the molecules get into your body, it's very difficult for your system to get them out."
 Hoyt draws the comparison that fragrance molecules are "almost like a burr that you might get in your shoe that sticks in your sock."